Veetaha/using.macro/README.md

 import { using as kek } from 'using.macro';
 ```

-There are only two variants for invoking this macro:
+There are only two options for invoking this macro:

 * Near variable declaration `var/let/const varId = using(expresssion);`
 * As a single expression statement ` using(expression);` so that a varaible will be created automatically to release it for you.